fiveladdercon/launchpad/docs/support/intro.md

 typically differ in near trivial ways.

-Here's another example of this kind of flow:
+Here's another example of a chained flow:

 ```
-$ spacecraft -R chip.rf filter.pl -property verilog logical.pl pack.pl rocketfuel.pl customer.rf
+$ spacecraft -R chip.rf filter.pl -p verilog logical.pl pack.pl rocketfuel.pl customer.rf
 ```

 This seemingly complex command line does the following:

 `-R chip.rf`
   : Recursively read the model from disk.

-`filter.pl -property verilog`
+`filter.pl -p verilog`
-	: Trim all verilog properties from the model, hiding implementation details like clock domains or RAM based implemenations.
+  : Trim all verilog properties from the model, hiding implementation details
+    like clock domains or RAM based implemenations.
+Also trim any nodes that are tagged as private.

 `logical.pl`
-    : Collapse the hierarchy of regions into something logical, hiding regions needed for purely for implementation (i.e. clock domains, engineering assignments, third-party integrations etc.).
+  : Collapse the hierarchy of regions into something logical, hiding
+    regions needed purely for implementation (i.e. clock domains, engineering assignments, third-party integrations etc.).

 `pack.pl`
-	: Convert all typed regions into untyped regions with packed TYPE properties, effectively converting the space into a single file.
+  : Convert all typed regions into untyped regions with packed TYPE properties,
+    effectively converting the space into a single file.

 `rocketfuel.pl customer.rf`
-	: Output the filtered, packed logical model in Rocket Fuel format for the customer.
+  : Output the filtered, packed logical model in Rocket Fuel format for the
+    customer.

 The difference between what is implemented (`chip.rf`) and what is presented to the customer (`customer.rf`) is drastic.